Vek17/TabletopTweaks-Base/README.md

 * Spells
     * Spell flags
         * Retags buffs from spells as coming from spells to allow them to be dispeled correctly.
+    * Abyssal Storm
+        * Abyssal Storm no longer saves for half and no longer kills the caster.
     * Acid Maw
         * Acid Maw no longer causes excessive damage instances to trigger when attacking.
     * Believe In Yourself